SpineEventEngine/gcp-emulators/firebase-emulator/README.md

-Firebase RDB emulator
+Firebase Emulator Suite container
 ---------

-The [Firebase Realtime Database emulator][emulator] image allows reducing the hustle of setting up and configuring the emulator manually.
+The [Firebase Emulator Suite][emulator] image allows reducing the hustle of setting up and configuring the emulator manually.

 The easiest way to start the emulator is to run the following command: